 Support groups can help connect families who have a child or other family member affected with glutaric acidemia, type 2 with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for affected individuals and their families, as well as health care providers:

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a doctor who specializes in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Depending on the signs and symptoms your baby experiences, your baby’s doctor may work with other doctors who specialize in treating the heart or the liver.
 Some children with glutaric acidemia, type 2 (GA-2) have developmental delays.
 If you think that your baby is not meeting his or her developmental milestones, ask your baby's health care provider about the next steps in accessing a developmental evaluation and care.

 Because GA-2 is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for GA-2, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good places for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Maclin is a young boy with glutaric acidemia, type II (GA-2).
 After years of unexplained seizures, Maclin was diagnosed with GA-2 and promptly began treatment.
 Now, he is an active and much healthier boy.
 Maclin’s father, Dave, spoke at the Mitochondrial Research Guild’s Cure for Mito Auction.
 Read Dave’s speech about his son on the Mitochondrial Research Guild’s website.